ACEN Accreditation Manual – Section II Policies

 The governing organization of the nursing program shall submit a notice of arbitration in writing by its Chief Executive Officer to the ACEN CEO by email within ten business days of the governing organization’s/nursing program’s receipt of the written final accreditation decision of the Appeal Committee.
 The original notice of arbitration shall be sent by overnight delivery with proof of receipt to the ACEN CEO at the same time it is sent by email.
 The original notice of arbitration shall be accompanied by a non-refundable check per the fee schedule as a deposit payable to the ACEN for expenses such as the travel, lodging, meals, and venue charges incurred by the arbitrators and the ACEN in convening and pursuing the arbitration; credit cards are not an acceptable form of payment.
 The governing organization/nursing program submitting the matter to arbitration is responsible for all expenses of the arbitration, including ACEN’s representation/counsel fees.
 If the expenses incurred exceed the deposit, the governing organization/nursing program will be assessed the additional amount.
 The arbitrators shall submit expense vouchers to the ACEN in the form and manner prescribed by the ACEN for the reimbursement of reasonable expenses incurred.

-1. The Chief Executive Officer of the nursing program’s governing organization shall select one arbitrator from the current Roster of Arbitrators within five business days of receipt of the Roster and shall so notify the ACEN CEO in writing within one business day of making a selection.
+- The Chief Executive Officer of the nursing program’s governing organization shall select one arbitrator from any category on the current Roster of Arbitrators within five business days of receipt of the Roster and shall so notify the ACEN CEO in writing within one business day of making a selection.

-2. The ACEN CEO shall select one arbitrator from the current Roster of Arbitrators and shall so notify the Chief Executive Officer of the nursing program’s governing organization in writing within five business days of the nursing program’s selection.
+- The ACEN CEO shall select one arbitrator from any category on the current Roster of Arbitrators and shall so notify the Chief Executive Officer of the nursing program’s governing organization in writing within five business days of the nursing program’s selection.

 No party and no one acting on behalf of any party shall communicate ex parte with any arbitrator.
 All communications with the arbitrators shall be with all three and shall simultaneously be provided to the other party.
 It shall not be deemed an ex parte communication forbidden by this Policy for staff of the ACEN to discuss logistical and procedural matters with arbitrators, including but not limited to such things as the venue of proceedings, travel, lodging, meals, and expense reimbursement.